In Conjunction with the screenings at the London Korean Cultural Centre ,we will be featuring reviews of the screenings they hold at the centre.

 Now lucky enough the London Korean Cultural Centre in London is running it's 2014 series of screenings and has kicked of with a retrospective of Park Hoon-Jung's screenplays ..

-The first shown was ''I SAW the Devil'' a film we covered last year at a similar event by the center when actor Choi Min Sik was the chosen subject of one of the centers series of films screenings. .
+The first shown was ''I SAW the Devil'' a film we covered last year at a similar event by the center when actor Choi Min Sik was the chosen subject of one of the centres series of films screenings. .

 So for their second screening in this series we have The Unjust which Park Hoon-Jung wrote as he did with ''I Saw the Devil'' .